martin-coding/placemark/README.md

 ```

 > [!IMPORTANT]
-> Force is needed because of hapi-swagger
+> Force is needed because of hapi-swagger depending on joi@"17.x"

 3. copy `.env_example` to `.env` and set the variables
 4. Start the application